ahatherly/ipxnet/README.md

 ipx=true
 ```

-Then add the follpwing ta the end under the [autoexec] section:
+Then add the following to the end under the [autoexec] section:

 ```
 ipxnet connect X.X.X.X